Skip to main content

 We've recently welcomed new providers to our care teams.
 Learn more on our website.

 Our new administrative building construction project continues this summer at our Veranda Street Campus.
 This work will not impact services or patient access at the Portland Health Care Center.
 Visitors should use the main entrance at the traffic light to access all site facilities, including the Health Care Center, the parking garage and outdoor parking, and the Alliance Physical Therapy clinic.
-Learn more at our Campus Enhancements webpage
+Learn more at our Campus Enhancements webpage.

 Dan McCormack